h8ohmh/useful_linux_scripts/README.md

 Simply try  ` fix_missng.sh`on CLI and the shell script tries several tricks to install failed programs.

 * `stop_automount.sh`
 In case of disk disaster (USB sticks, SSDs, HDs) the comfort of a LINUX GUI is far more to hell, due to the automount (like in Windows).
-Stopping the automount behaviour by this script one can use tools like ddrescue, myrescue, testdisk, photorec, fsk_now.sh etc. to rescue your data of your disastered disk/stick etc. To start automount again simply reverse the commands by start and unmask
+Stopping the automount behaviour by this script one can use tools like ddrescue, myrescue, testdisk, photorec, fsk_now.sh, ntfsundelete etc. to rescue your data of your disastered disk/stick etc. To start automount again simply reverse the commands by start and unmask

+* `hexdump_at.sh`
+Hexdump_at corrects the missing feature to dump file data or disk memory data larger than 4G Bytes.
+This version uses the colorful hexer "hexyl", if you want to use hexdump then replace the `hexyl` command by `hexdump -C` in the shell file